Christmas for the American slave was a time of hope and irony.

 But slaves lacked many of the elements of the season we so often associated with Christmas even back in the 1850s and 1860s.
 They did not have Christmas trees, ornaments, or even Santa Claus.
 Their Christmas traditions centered around religion and music.

 Sweet Little Jesus Boy is a beloved Christmas hymn confused by many as a classic American slave song.

-Written in 1932 by the African American son and grandson of slaves by the name of Robert MacGrimsey the song has been recorded by countless artists since it first hit the airwaves in the mid-1930s.
+Written in 1934 by Robert MacGrimsey the song has been recorded by countless artists since it first hit the airwaves in the mid-1930s.